Supersampled scanning transmission X-ray microscopy for high-resolution vibration-independent time-resolved imaging: Discussion

 The overhead reduction was verified by performing the same image sequence shown in Fig.~\ref{fig:overhead}.
-For the supersampled imaging method, the images were performed in CV mode, reducing the ROI \textit{x} dimension to account for the stage acceleration and deceleration distances (i.e. $d = d_{\mathrm{ROI}}-d_\mathrm{acc} - d_\mathrm{decel}$).
-With this method, a total overhead time of 10-15~\% was achieved, independently of the desired pixel dwell time, and always lower than using either the PP or the CV modes (note here that the exact value of the overhead will still depend on parameters such as the number of lines in the image and the size of the ROI - but it will always be lowest with the supersampled imaging method).
+For the supersampled imaging method, the images were acquired in CV mode, reducing the nominal scan size along the \textit{x} axis to account for the stage acceleration and deceleration distances (i.e. $d = d_{\mathrm{ROI}}-d_\mathrm{acc} - d_\mathrm{decel}$, where $d_\mathrm{ROI}$ is the desired scan size and $d$ the scan size inserted in the Pixelator control software).
+As both the acceleration and deceleration regions contribute to the final image, a total overhead time of 10-15~\% was achieved with this method, independently of the desired pixel dwell time, and always lower than using either the PP or the CV modes (note here that the exact value of the overhead will still depend on parameters such as the number of lines in the image and the size of the ROI - but it will always be lowest with the supersampled imaging method).
 This is especially important at low dwell times, and will be of relevance for fast imaging experiments enabled by DLSRs, where the image overhead of the supersampled imaging method is significantly lower.
-Improvements on the positioning protocol may reduce this overhead further since precise timing of the pixel clock and precise positioning of the sample are not required for the supersampling method and only contribute to the controlled spread of applied photons across the imaged area.
+Improvements on the positioning protocol may reduce this overhead further since the precision requirements are shifted from the relatively slow positioning feedback system to the metrology, allowing one to perform faster scanning.

 The proof-of-concept vibration compensation measurement is shown in Fig.~\ref{fig:vibrationControl}.
 In order to compare between the standard STXM imaging and the supersampled scanning microscopy method, an image was acquired in CV mode, while the same data was recorded in parallel using the PandABox.
 At half of the scan, a closed cycle cryostat cooler was switched on, generating significant mechanical vibrations that couple into the sample stage.
 Their effect are clearly visible in the standard CV STXM scan (Fig.~\ref{fig:vibrationControl}(a)).
 In stark contrast, the sample vibrations can be completely mitigated with the supersampled method (Fig.~\ref{fig:vibrationControl}(b)).
 Actually, strong sample vibrations have an advantageous side effect if scanning is performed in a line-at-once manner: high frequency vibrations enable a uniform sampling of the entire ROI, reducing variations in count rate errors (see the Supporting Information for additional details).
 Note, however, that only vibration modes where the distance between the sample and the interferometer mirror does not change can be compensated.
 High order vibration modes, and thermal drifts of the sample with respect to the interferometer mirror cannot be compensated in this way.